 Suspicion is a film that is difficult to categorize.
 While the movie has always been compared to Hitchcock’s Rebecca (1940), I think Suspicion is too odd to be clumped together with the brooding 1940 classic.
 Yes, both films revolve around timid women married to deeply flawed men, but while Rebecca is a straightforward Gothic romance, Suspicion is less about romance and more about a cracked female psyche.

-The film is based on the book Before the Fact by English mystery writer Anthony Berkeley.
-Hitchcock was allegedly intrigued by the book’s tantalizing but extremely offbeat central premise: a wealthy woman refuses to act after she finds out that her shady husband is trying to kill her.
+The film is based on the 1932 book Before the Fact by English mystery writer Anthony Berkeley.
+Hitchcock was allegedly intrigued by the book’s tantalizing, but extremely offbeat central premise: A wealthy woman refuses to act after she finds out that her shady husband is trying to kill her.
 The idea that love may supersede self-preservation isn’t something easy to sell to casual moviegoers, so no one should be surprised to learn that Hitchcock had a terribly hard time adapting the book into a screenplay.

 In later years, Hitchcock said that RKO Pictures forced him to make the film more mainstream-friendly, but this is apparently another one of the director’s many white lies.
-According to Patrick McGilligan’s Alfred Hitchcock: A life in Darkness and Light, the director knew that a straight adaptation of the book was out of the question.
+According to Patrick McGilligan’s Alfred Hitchcock: A life in Darkness and Light, the director knew perfectly well that a straight adaptation of the book was out of the question.
 McGilligan provides compelling evidence that Hitchcock was solely responsible for the changes, including the now-infamous, much-discussed ending.

 I have always loved the ending.
-I particularly liked how the ending reinforces the film’s main idea: romantic infatuation is the product of low self-esteem, something that hadn’t occurred to me before watching the film.
+I particularly liked how the ending reinforces the film’s main idea: Romantic infatuation is the product of low self-esteem, something that hadn’t occurred to me before watching the film.
 I also admired the fact that Hitchcock, intentionally or unintentionally, forgoes the trappings of a murder mystery in favor of an in-depth analysis of both the mechanics of the main character’s psyche as well as the psychological maneuvers found in toxic relationships.